Will it play in Peoria?

-Will it play in Peoria? is an American English figure of speech that is traditionally used to ask whether a given product, person, promotional theme, or event will appeal to mainstream United States audiences or across a broad range of demographic and psychographic groups.
+Will it play in Peoria? is an American English figure of speech that is traditionally used to ask whether a given product, person, promotional theme, or event will appeal to mainstream audiences or across a broad range of demographic and psychographic groups in the United States.

-Origin

-The question derives from a theme repeated by characters in Horatio Alger Jr.'s novel Five Hundred Dollars; or, Jacob Marlowe's Secret, which was first published in 1890.
-Alger was a best-selling author in the 19th century, especially among young people, and his books were widely quoted.
-In the book, a group of actors play in Peoria, Illinois, occasioning utterances such as "We shall be playing in Peoria" and "We shall play at Peoria" (p.
-218, etc.).
-Appropriated as symbolic of reception by mainstream America, these declarations were alluded to in paraphrase, eventually resulting in the question, Will it play in Peoria? with the particular intent it now carries.
+The phrase is believed to have originated from the popularity of Peoria, Illinois as a stop on the vaudeville circuit, where acts would gauge new material by how well it was received by Peoria audiences, using Peoria as a test market.

 Peoria as a metaphor

 Peoria, Illinois has developed an unusual reputation over the decades, such that a kind of folklore has grown around the name.
-The famous catch-phrase about "playing in Peoria" has origins in vaudeville or burlesque.
-Don Marine, professor of theatre at Illinois Central College (East Peoria), commented:
+The famous catchphrase about "playing in Peoria" has origins in vaudeville or burlesque.
+Don Marine, professor at Illinois Central College (East Peoria), commented: